 Seattle, WA (PRWEB) May 28, 2006

-The quake is the worst disaster to hit Indonesia since a 9.0 earthquake and massive tsunamis devastated its western Aceh province—and several other countries across the region—in December 2004.
-World Vision has helped more than 1 million tsunami survivors across Asia rebuild their lives, including thousands in hardest-hit Indonesia.
+The quake is the worst disaster to hit Indonesia since a 9.0 earthquake and massive tsunamis struck the Asia region in December 2004.
+World Vision has helped more than 1 million tsunami survivors across Asia rebuild their lives, including thousands in the Aceh province of Indonesia.

 World Vision is a Christian relief and development organization dedicated to helping children and their communities worldwide reach their full potential by tackling the causes of poverty.
 We serve the world’s poor—regardless of a person’s religion, race, ethnicity, or gender.
 For more information, please visit http://www.worldvision.org.